SteCiu01/DAX/DAX-Codes/README.md

 ## 🧮 DAX Codes Overview

-This repository is a curated collection of my most frequently used and production-tested DAX codes, together with few DAX guidelines/best practices worth sharing.
+This repository is a curated collection of my most frequently used and production-tested DAX codes, together with few DAX and data modelling guidelines/best practices worth sharing.

 It is designed as my reference library for building semantic models, to avoid going every time in previous models to retrieve old expressions.

 Each code/use case is documented and organized by macro categories that I defined based on the code's nature and usage.

-#### Formatting Measures
+#### Formatting

-Measures to use when creating custom formatting logics.
+DAX techiques to use when creating custom formatting logics.

 | Topic | Description | Link |
 |---------|-------------|------|